bootstrapworld/curriculum/lessons/threats-to-validity/langs/en-us/slides.md

 {layout="Launch"}
 # Threats to Validity

-*Survey says: “People prefer cats to dogs”*
+**Survey says: “People prefer cats to dogs”**

 As good Data Scientists, the staff at the animal shelter are constantly gathering data about their animals, their volunteers, and the people who come to visit.
 But just because they have data doesn’t mean the conclusions they draw from it are correct!

 For example: suppose they surveyed 1,000 cat-owners and found that 95% of them thought cats were the best pet.
 Could they really claim that people generally prefer cats to dogs?

 <!--
 Have students share back what they think.
 The issue here is that cat-owners are not a representative sample of the population, so the claim is invalid.
 -->
----
-{layout="Launch"}
-# Threats to Validity

-For example: suppose they surveyed 1,000 cat-owners and found that 95% of them thought cats were the best pet.
-Could they really claim that people generally prefer cats to dogs?

 ---
 {layout="Launch"}
 # Threats to Validity